 Pacaso owners enjoy ease, equity and flexibility with our SmartStay system, which lets owners book stays from two days to two years in advance.
 Owners visit their home multiple times throughout the year.
-In contract, timeshares are typically used once each year and have fixed scheduling limitations.
+In contrast, timeshares are typically used once each year and have fixed scheduling limitations.

 Austin’s take: “The reality is that people don’t plan every week of their year in advance, which is what timeshares require.
 Pacaso co-ownership strikes this nice balance of having flexibility while also giving people the certainty to secure dates that are important to them.
-That’s what Pacaso offers because we know the rigid structure of resort timeshares and other fractional offerings is not reflective of how people actually live and travel.”
+That’s what Pacaso offers because we know the rigid structure of timeshares and other fractional offerings is not reflective of how people actually live and travel.”

 4. Streamlined resale process

-Selling a resort timeshare often comes with many rules and limitations.
+Selling a timeshare often comes with many rules and limitations.
 Plus, identical units can be available at the same time, creating an imbalance between supply and demand.
 In contrast, each Pacaso is a distinct single-family home.
 The transaction is done in partnership with real estate agents and uses the standard real estate sales process.

 Austin’s take: “When you decide you want to sell your Pacaso, you pick the price and our system notifies the other co-owners to give them a first look at the share … If they pass on the opportunity, we list it through real estate agents on MLS and tap into our partner network.
-With resort timeshares, there are fundamental problems — an abundance of supply, the control of the resort developer and assets that are subject to significant markups.”
+With timeshares, there are fundamental problems — an abundance of supply, the control of the resort developer and assets that are subject to significant markups.”

 5. Proven, low-risk structure

-Ownership of resort timeshares can be confusing, bogged down by numerous restrictions.
+Ownership of timeshares can be confusing, bogged down by numerous restrictions.
 In fact, 85% of timeshare buyers regret their purchase, according to a study by the University of Central Florida.
 By comparison, Pacaso’s LLC co-ownership structure is a trusted and transparent process with a flexible operating framework designed to protect owners.
 We’ve applied innovative technology to this proven ownership structure to benefit agents, buyers and owners.

 Austin’s take: “In second-home markets, it is not uncommon to see 20% of homes owned in an LLC.
 It’s an ownership structure that has been around for a long, long time.
 It’s proven and it’s low risk.
-That’s just not the case with resort timeshares.”
+That’s just not the case with timeshares.”

-In summary, Pacaso is not a resort timeshare.
+In summary, Pacaso is not a timeshare.
 Pacaso is true property ownership of a spectacular single-family second home with a small group of co-owners.
 It’s the modern way to buy and own a second home.